mhadifilms/sync-extensions/README.md

 - **After Effects & Premiere Pro support**: Works natively in both AE and PPro, with host-specific import and bin management.
 - **Batch job history**: Save and insert previous jobs from the built-in history tab directly into your project.
 - **Automatic backend management**: Local Node.js server auto-starts and handles all file operations, transcoding, and API communication.
+ - **Automatic backend management (bundled Node)**: A private Node.js runtime is bundled per-OS and started by the panel.
+No system Node or npm install required.
-- **Pure Node.js audio conversion**: Handles AIFF to WAV/MP3 conversion without external dependencies.
+ - **Pure Node.js audio conversion**: Handles AIFF to WAV/MP3 conversion without external tools.

 ## Limitations
 - Uses Supabase for file storage on files above 20MB, and for files up to 1GB.
-Files above 1GB are automatically rejected.
+Files above 1GB are rejected.
-- Uses port 300 for local server communication, but currently kills any existing server processes when starting a new one.
+- Local server runs on fixed port 3000.
+If an instance is already healthy on 3000, the panel reuses it.
-- ProRes videos show up as black in the preview, but work fine due to a Chromium limitation.
+- ProRes videos appear black in the preview due to a Chromium limitation, but export is unaffected.
-- Currently no support for in-app audio generation.
+- No in‑app audio generation yet.

 ## System Requirements

 ### Operating Systems
 - **macOS**: 10.15 (Catalina) or later
-- **Windows**: Windows 10 version 1903 or later
+- **Windows**: Windows 10 or later

 ### Adobe Applications
 - **Premiere Pro**: 2024 (24.0) or later
 - **After Effects**: 2024 (24.0) or later

 ### Dependencies
-- **Node.js**: 16.0 or later (auto-detected from common install locations)
-- **Node.js**: Required for audio conversion and server functionality (auto-installed via Homebrew on macOS)
+- **Bundled Node runtime**: Included in the extension (`bin/`) for macOS (arm64, x64) and Windows (x64).
+The panel spawns this runtime; no system Node is required.
-- **CEP Runtime**: 11.0+ (automatically enabled by install script)
+- **CEP Runtime**: 11.0+

-### Package Managers (for automated installation)
-- **macOS**: Homebrew (https://brew.sh/) - Required for automatic Node.js installation
-- **Windows**: No additional package manager required (uses built-in PowerShell)

 ### Network
 - Local server runs on port 3000 (auto-starts with extension)